-If you have any questions or concerns about the Bright Links e-mentoring system, please speak to you university co-ordinator.
+If you have any questions about the Bright Links system speak to you university co-ordinator.

 3.18 Action Planning and Target Setting

 An important aspect of your role is to help your learners to identify a set of goals and to work with them to develop an action plan which will help them achieve their goals.
 These goals can cover a range of issues but the majority of them should be around the Learner Engagement Plan in section 5 which supports the learner journey into higher education.